You'll wonder why everyone else does it the hard way

 Our journey

-In 2021 we won a challenge set by the Scottish Government: “how can technology help manufacturing businesses decarbonise while building resilience and strengthening competitive advantage?”
-After demonstrating a functional prototype, we secured a government contract to build our software.
+In 2021 we won the Scottish Government innovation challenge: “how can technology help manufacturing businesses decarbonise while building resilience and strengthening competitive advantage?”.
+We were then awarded a government contract to build our Neoni® software and invited to present our innovation at COP26 in Glasgow.

 FAQs